Philip the Handsome: Early life

-Ruler of Burgundian lands
+Ruler of Habsburg Netherlands and Habsburg Burgundy

-In 1493, Frederick III died, thus Philip's father Maximilian I became de facto leader of the Holy Roman Empire.
+In 1493, the Treaty of Senlis was concluded with the king Charles VIII of France, expanding Philip's effective rule to the counties of Artois, Burgundy and Charolais.
+In the same year, his grandfather, emperor Frederick III died, thus Philip's father Maximilian I became the new ruler of the Holy Roman Empire.
 Burdened with his new responsibilities and personally exasperated by his relationship with the Burgundian lands, he decided to transfer power to the 15-year-old Philip.
 The news was welcomed by Burgundian lands, as the new ruler was native-born, spoke the language, was peace-loving and trusted his advisors, while Maximilian was warlike and did not respect the Great Privilege.
 From this year, Philip was in control of the government.
 As King of the Romans, Maximilian did not accept homage from Philip though, a signal that he intended to exercise direct control over the lands.
 His defeated subjects were too exhausted to resist.

 At his inauguration in 1494, one of Philip the Fair's first administrative acts was the abolition of the Great Privilege.
 He swore to maintaining only the privileges granted at the time of Philip the Good.
 As during the revolts, many of the rebels had claimed Philip as their rightful and natural prince (as opposed to his father), Philip capitalized on this to restore several of his great-grandfather and grandfather's centralizing policies, while abandoning their expansionism.

 Philip was an inexperienced ruler and had a reputation for accommodating and trusting advisors, but also had a backbone.
 Philip freed himself from his father's control.
 Although Busleyden was temporarily disgraced when Maximilian summoned his son in 1496 to Germany, he was soon restored.
 In 1497, Philip replaced Jean Carondelet, the chancellor Maximilian had appointed, with Thomas de Plaine, who was devoted to his interests.
-His pursuit of peace with France frustrated Maximilian, who was waging war against Charles VIII.
-He reconciled the regionalism represented by the Great Privilege with the harsh centralization the country had experienced under Charles the Bold, softening the rigorous demands of both sides while giving in to neither.
+His pursuit of peace with France frustrated Maximilian, who was waging war against Charles VIII of France.
+Philip reconciled the regionalism represented by the Great Privilege with the harsh centralization the country had experienced under Charles the Bold, softening the rigorous demands of both sides while giving in to neither.
 He reimposed the Parliament of Mechelen (renamed as the Great Council, which was placed in Mechelen in December 1501 – de jure from 1504) and reclaimed royal domains.
 He placated France while reopening the trade route with England in the Magnus Intercursus.
 His policies gained him the love of the country.
-Patricia Carson opines, though, that it was clear from the beginning that this did not mean to last, as Philip would never be able to focus on Burgundian lands forever, as he was the heir of his father as Holy Roman Emperor.
+Patricia Carson opines, though, that it was clear from the beginning that this was not meant to last, as Philip would never be able to focus on Burgundian lands forever.
+He was the heir of his father as Holy Roman Emperor.
 What the Low Countries could not have foreseen, was that Philip would one day claim the throne in Spain as well, as the husband of Joanna.